shreynavadia/shreynavadia/README.md

-# Hi there, I'm Shreykumar Navadia! 👋
+# Hi there, I'm Shreykumar! 👋

 I'm a passionate software developer with a strong foundation in computer science and a deep interest in building intelligent systems using AI and cutting-edge technologies.